EXPERIENCED TITLE IX ATTORNEYSCONTACT US NOW FOR A CONSULTATION

 - You have the right to join or start a Gay-Straight Alliance or Pride Alliance, and to have your group treated like other student groups.

 If you or someone close to you has experienced bullying or discrimination, you can start by bringing your concerns to school and district officials.
-Before you speak to school personnel, however, consider speaking to the attorneys at Duffy Law who have extensive experience with Title IX actions.
+Before you speak to school personnel, however, consider speaking to the highly knowledgeable lawyers at Duffy Law who have extensive experience with Title IX and Conduct Code actions.
 Duffy Law attorneys can review the specifics of your case and help you decide the manner in which to proceed that best protects your rights.
 Call today at 203-946-2000.